thebatclaudio/FlavouredPork/README.md

 #Theme License

-The FlavouredPork WordPress theme theme itself is nothing but 100% GPLv3.
+The FlavouredPork WordPress Theme itself is nothing but 100% GPLv3.
 See headers of files for further details.GNU GPL v3.0 or later

 #Font Awesome License